pulumi/pulumi-hugo/themes/default/content/blog/community-aws-iam-package/index.md

 # for additional details, and please remove these comments before submitting for review.
 ---

-Building on top of the cloud can be frustrating.
-You might run into a resource that is complicated to configure or just very tedious to get wired up correctly.
-Or even worse the resource is tediously complicated to configure.
+Building on top of the cloud can be frustrating at times.
+You will likely run into resources that complicated to create, others that are very tedious to create, and worst of all resources that are complicated and tedious to create.
 As cloud engineers ourselves, we feel the same pain as our users and strive to build abstractions that make cloud engineering a more productive and pleasant experience.

 Recently we released our [Community AWS IAM Package]({{< relref "/registry/packages/aws-iam" >}}) to help deliver on the promise of making the cloud easier to use for every operator, engineer, and user.
 This package is based on the Terraform AWS IAM Module, so it allows our users to take advantage of battle-tested abstractions.
 The package also helps transitioning Terraform users by maintaining similar resource names and inputs so they can focus on taking advantage of features of their programming language of choice (TypeScript, JavaScript, Python, Go, .NET, and YAML).